kshitijbiyani/DS_IND_PR/README.md

-## This is the git tutorialsgit by Kshitij
+## This is the git tutorials by Kshitij.
 ### Practising commit
 ### Commit 2